isaacfountain242/isaacfountain242/README.md

 - 👋 Hi, I’m @isaacfountain242
 - 👀 I’m interested in web3 development.
-- 🌱 I’m currently learning Front End Web Development
+- 🌱 I’m currently learning Full Stack Web Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...web3 projects
-- 📫 How to reach me ...
+- 📫 How to reach me ...twitter @chefpapialpha

 <!---
 isaacfountain242/isaacfountain242 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.